fal3n-4ngel/SOYO/README.md

 - Displays all video files from the specified local drive.
 - Accessible across devices on the same local network.
 - User-friendly interface for easy navigation and viewing.
+- Fetches anime thumbnails from AniList API to display cover images for videos (if available).
+- Fallback to local thumbnails if no external thumbnail is found.
+- Ability to fetch movie/poster images from IMDb using OMDb API for non-anime videos.

 ### Screenshots